Gauch0/Lab01/monitoring/README.md

 ## Prerequisites

 1. Ensure you have an `.env` file in the same directory as your `docker-compose.yml`.
-This file should contain the paths to the configuration files for Prometheus, AlertManager, and Promtail.
+This file should contain the paths to the configuration files for Discord Webhook, and SMTP Google.

-        PROMETHEUS_CONFIG_PATH=/path/to/prometheus/config
-        ALERTS=/path/to/alerts/config
-        ALERTMANAGER_CONFIG_PATH=/path/to/alertmanager/config
-        PROMTAIL_CONFIG_PATH=/path/to/promtail/config

         DISCORD_WEBHOOK_URL=https://discord.com/api/webhooks/xxxxxx/yyyyyy